For a short video overview of collecting from Jira, please see below:

 What are your sync modes?

-We currently support two syncing modes - one-time and incremental.
+We currently support three syncing modes - one-time, auto-sync, & auto-sync and archive.

 Onna now supports the collection of multiple projects per connection.